-

 Left: in an illustration by Robert Patterson, Barbie visits the set of a cooking show during the events of 1964’s Barbie in Television.
 Right: Mattel later produced a television studio for Barbie-sized Donny and Marie Osmond dolls, as seen in a 1977 JC Penney Christmas catalog.
 Source: WishbookWeb.com.
 Barbie herself got a somewhat similar photo studio the same year.
 Based on all these possibilities, any number of Barbie-as-working-professional play sets could have been devised.
 Astronaut may have been out of scope for mid-Sixties Mattel, while Barbie as Stewardess would get her aircraft in the Seventies, and a brightly-hued, though not particularly executive, office awaited various other of her careers in the Eighties.
 Did any career-focused chipboard play sets make it to prototype, or at least the planning stages, besides the couple that were produced?
 We’d love to know.

 Stewardess Barbie finally got an airplane in the 1970s.
 JC Penney catalog images like the one above from ’73 showcase Barbie in an offbrand stewardess outfit that looks more Sixties, compared to the colorful United Airlines uniforms that coincided with the Friend Ship offering.
 Where to next?
 This post is about Barbie’s early built environment.
-The most recent post in this category is part three of the Barbie’s Seventies Travelogue series, and the most popular are those on Mattel Modern and Susy Goose furniture and on penthouse apartments.
+The most recent post in this category concludes the Barbie’s Seventies Travelogue series, and the most popular are those on Mattel Modern and Susy Goose furniture and on penthouse apartments.
 Otherwise, the overall most popular posts on this site are about Barbie shoes, 1959-67, and about Mattel fashion booklets.
 Or just head up to the Table of Contents to see more options.

 -